-This document has been prepared by Catalyst to assist NI Start Up and Scale Up companies by clarifying the potential forms of financial support during the Coronavirus outbreak.
-It covers:
+This document has been prepared by Catalyst to assist NI Start-Up and Scale-Up companies by clarifying the potential forms of financial support during the Coronavirus outbreak.
+It was updated regularly in the fast moving early days of support, but is now left as a reference document.

-- 1. Corona Virus Business Interruption Loan Scheme (CBILS)
+- 1. Coronavirus Business Interruption Loan Scheme (CBILS)

-- 2. Business Support Grants
+- 2. Business Support Grants (now closed for new applicants)

-- 3. Coronavirus Job Retention Scheme
+- 3. Coronavirus Job Retention Scheme (now closed for new applicants)

 - 4. R&D Tax Credits

 - 5. Coronavirus Self Employed Income Support Scheme

 - 6. Prince's Trust

 - 7. The Future Fund

 - 8. Innovate UK

 - 9. Coronavirus Bounce Back Loan

 - 10. General Funding Options

 - 11. Existing Funding Options

+CBILS

-CBILS CORONAVIRUS BUSINESS INTERRUPTION LOAN SCHEME
+CORONAVIRUS BUSINESS INTERRUPTION LOAN SCHEME

-For companies with cashflow and probably profitability, the new British Business Bank Coronavirus Business Interruption Loan Scheme (CBILS) could be helpful.
+For companies with cashflow and probably profitability, the British Business Bank Coronavirus Business Interruption Loan Scheme (CBILS) could be helpful.
 It is run by the banks with a proportion of up to £5m loan 'guaranteed' by government.
 This scheme became operationally live on 23rd March and was significantly upgraded on 6th April.
 NI banks operating the scheme include Danske, Bank of Ireland and Ulster Bank.
+Other lenders eg Whiterock are now also accredited.
 It applies to companies who would have been considered 'viable' before the virus.
-The banks' actual interpretation of this phrase will be crucial.
+The banks' actual interpretation of this phrase is crucial.

 Previously CBILS could only be applied to companies with insufficient security to get a normal bank loan.
-This condition has been removed which opens this up to a wider range of companies.
+This condition was removed which opened this up to a wider range of companies.
 It is important though to note that the companies must still be 'bankable' so eg pre-revenue start-ups would not be eligible.